danfmihai/ubuntu-setup-cicd/README.md

-# ubuntu-setup-cicd
+# Setup a Java CICD pipeline with Jenkins

-This application is java spring boot web application
+- This application is java spring boot web application

-Sets a Jenkinsfile pipeline for the Gradle Java app.
+- Sets a Jenkinsfile pipeline for the Gradle Java app.

-Uses SonarQube for quality checks.
+- Uses SonarQube for quality checks.

-Builds a Docker image that's pushed to the Nexus registry
+- Builds a Docker image that's pushed to the Nexus registry